How Long Do Traffic Tickets Stay on Your Record in Florida?

 License Suspension: Florida’s point system is strict.
 Accumulating just 12 points in 12 months can result in a license suspension.

 Future Violations: With points already on your record, any future ticket carries much heavier stakes.
-You are closer to a suspension, steeper fines, and increased stress.

 Attorney Advertisement.
 Office in Broward.
 Past results do not guarantee future outcomes.